 Sure it sounds superficial, but the more I tour opera houses around the world the more I realize how important they are to the city’s cultural heart.
 When I landed in Munich, the focus of my trip was attending Oktoberfest and drinking as much beer as I could muster.
 I thought Oktoberfest was the best way to understand Bavarian culture.
 Going to the opera — and touring the Munich opera house — was just the Bavarian cream on the top of the cake.
 But touring the National Theater revealed more of an insight to Munich’s past than even Oktoberfest.

 Here are five incredible facts about the National Theater in Munich (Munich’s Opera House):

 1. The National Theater was built — and burned down — three times.

-Construction on the National Theater began in October 1811 but stalled because of finance issues in 1813.
+Construction on Munich’s National Theater began in October 1811 but stalled because of finance issues in 1813.
 A few years later, the unfinished building caught fire in 1817.
 The theater finally opened in October 1818, but was destroyed by another fire in January 1823.
 A new theater was built in 1825 by a different architect who added the Corinthian columns to the front.
 But as history would have it, the theater was destroyed yet again by an air raid in October 1943 during World War II, when much of Munich was flattened.

 The National Theater as we know it today was built in 1963 based on the original architect’s design, which was taken from a painting of the original building found in the basement.
 The only difference is that the new theater is slightly larger, seating 2,100 people, with a larger stage.
 The 3,000 square yard stage is the third largest in the world (after Opera Bastille in Paris and Grand Theater in Warsaw).